 After removing the stump, it is best to fill the hole with soil and spread grass seed over the top.
 You can also plant another tree in it’s place to give your yard some shade.
 Whatever you plant, make sure to soak the soil in water to ensure vibrant growth.

-If you take a serious look at all of the stump removal methods described above, you may conclude that it’s better to hire us to remove the stump.
+Take a serious look at all of the stump removal methods described above.
+After looking at it you may conclude that it’s better to hire us to remove the stump.
 Stump removal is not easy and can require a lot of your extra time to achieve, depending on the method you choose to employ.
 Renting equipment yourself to remove the stump usually means you spend about as much money as you would by hiring us.
 We take the time to remove your stump, chase the roots, and ensure a safe work environment throughout the process.
 We clean-up after ourselves and leave your yard looking great!

 Every job is different, and the cost of stump removal will fluctuate depending on a number of factors.
 Some of the factors that we take into account when giving stump removal quotes are: